scarson/laserfiche.github.io/src/docs/api/authentication/guide_oauth-service/index.md

 ### Generate an HMAC Client Credential

-**Note:** This step can be skipped if a long-lasting **authorization key** was created, the authorization key can be used as the HMAC client credential.
+**Note:** This step can be skipped if a long-lasting **Authorization Key** was created, the Authorization Key can be used as the HMAC client credential.
 Continue to the [request an access token](#request-an-access-token) step.

 If a public **access key** was created, an HMAC client credential will need to be generated.
 The HMAC client credential is a JWT and should contain the following claims.